system76/tech-docs/src/models/thelio-mega-r1.0/repairs.md

 ### Steps to replace the bottom case fan:

 1. Follow the steps above to [remove the top case](#removing-the-top-case) and [remove the inner partition](#removing-the-inner-partition).
-2. Pull the rubber tabs holding the fan onto the bottom of the case until they come loose from the plastic pins.
+2. Pull the rubber tabs until they come loose from the plastic pins holding the fan in place.

 ![Case fan mounts](./img/case-fan-mounts-bottom.jpg)